 The postseason honors for the Fayetteville State volleyball team continue to roll in as head coach Reeshemah Johnson was named the CIAA Coach of the Year on Thursday evening during the Volleyball Championship Banquet held at the Crowne Plaza Hampton-Marina.

-In her five seasons at the helm of the Lady Broncos, Johnson has compiled an 103-45 (.696) overall record and 68-13 (.839) CIAA record.
-She has coached 20 CIAA All-Conference performers and two Players of the Year in Chekimbrell Jefferson (2009) and Ifeyinwa Nwokolo (2012).
+In her six seasons at the helm of the Lady Broncos program, Johnson has compiled a 121-54 (.691) overall record and 82-15 (.845) CIAA record.
+She has coached 25 All-CIAA performers and two conference Players of the Year in Chekimbrell Jefferson (2009) and Ifeyinwa Nwokolo (2012).

-Fayetteville State has begun to establish some dominance within the conference.
-In 2012, the Lady Broncos captured the first CIAA Championship during Johnson's tenure.
+Fayetteville State volleyball has established a reputation for excellence within the conference.
+Johnson captured her first conference title in 2012.
 FSU won a school record 28 games and posted a perfect 16-0 record in conference; just the second team in program history to do so.
 Fayetteville State followed up with a 19-win season in 2013 and their second consecutive conference championship.

 In 2011, she led FSU to a CIAA Southern Division championship after 20-13 overall and 13-3 in the conference.
 That followed a 2010 season in which Fayetteville State posted a 15-8 record overall and 12-4 mark in CIAA play.